 Your last 10% can also be more than just an impression.
 It can be the difference between success or failure.
 I’ve been in multi-million dollar church facilities where I couldn’t hear or see well.
 After millions spent on steel, concrete, pipes and electrical wires, costs overrun “value engineered” sound, lighting and video to something inadequate.
 The 10% rule comes to bear here and the entire church experience gets downgraded because the most important aspect of it, the message, gets no priority.

-My company, The A Group, has stopped using some very talented freelancers because they constantly break the 10% rule.
-They can get projects close to completion with brilliant ideas and execution, but fail to deliver at the very end.
+Over the years, I have stopped using some very talented freelancers because they constantly break the 10% rule.
+They can get projects close to completion with brilliant ideas, but fail to deliver at the very end.
 They often “disappear”, miss deadlines, can’t get corrections and fixes done, or are not able to take direction to bring their vision and the client’s expectations in line.

 What are you thoughts on the 10% rule?